aws-solutions/qnabot-on-aws/README.md

 The templates are found in the /templates directory.
 Master-base.json is the entry point and the other templates and nested under Master-base.json.

 #### Running the tests
-To test the templates first launch the dev templates.
+To test the templates first launch the dev templates,
 ```shell
 npm run dev-up
 ```
-and run a test template with
+and run a test template with.
 ```shell
 npm run stack test/{template-name-without-.json}
 ```